-The Sprint Retrospective: What the PSM I and PSPO I Exams Actually Test (and Where Candidates Go Wrong)
+The Sprint Backlog: What PSM I and PSPO I Candidates Need to Know (and Where Most Go Wrong)

 The Sprint Review: What the PSM I and PSPO I Exams Actually Test (and Where Candidates Go Wrong)